-Our College of Health and Human Services student resource center provides undergraduate advising, admissions support and general education counseling.
-Students can also find additional assistance through the university Career Services programs.
+Our College of Health and Human Services Advising and Career Development Center provides undergraduate advising, admissions support and general education counseling.
+Students can also find additional assistance through the University's Career Services programs.

 The Division of Student Affairs offers links to a variety of campus resources and programs offering support for re-entering students, career counseling and students with disabilities, as well as health and psychological services, financial aid and scholarships.

 Our newly remodeled College of Health and Human Services computer laboratory is designed to maximize learning opportunities using high-speed internet connectivity, state-of-the-art technology and provides supervised access to students during designated hours.